ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

 ### General cryoSPARC issues

-1. **Leftover lock files** : If your submitted cryoSPARC master job is running but unable to start a new CryoSPARC instance, the likeliest reason is leftover files from a previous run that was not shut down properly.
-Login to the compute node of your cryoSPARC master job and check if cryoSPARC is running with `cryosparcm status`, and check your cryoSPARC master cluster logfile for errors related to the cryoSPARC data base and/or 'mongo'.
-If a cryosparcm has failed to run and/or you see signs of a database problem, check /tmp and /tmp/${USER} on the compute node for the existence of a `cryosparc*.sock` file or a `mongo*.sock` file.
-If they are owned by you, you can just remove them and restart the cryoSPARC master process with `cryosparcm start`.
-If these files are present but are not owned by you, then it is likely due to another user's interrupted job.
-Contact YCRC staff for assistance.

-    If your database won't start and *_you're sure_* there isn't another server running, you can remove lock files and try again.

-    ``` bash
-    # rm -f $CRYOSPARC_DB_PATH/WiredTiger.lock $CRYOSPARC_DB_PATH/mongod.lock
-    ```

-2. **Database corruption** : Occasionally a crash or other interrupted task may damage cryoSPARC's 'mongo' database.
+1. **Database corruption** : Occasionally a crash or other interrupted task may damage cryoSPARC's 'mongo' database.
 If it cannot be repaired, you can make use of our [daily project folder snapshots](/data/backups/#retrieve-data-from-snapshots) to restore a previous version of the `cryosparc_database` folder from the past several days.
 This can avoid a long and painful troubleshooting process with minimal loss of work.

-3. **Browser issues** : Firefox's cache files can become corrupted under certain circumstances (i.e. browser crash) leading to a blank screen when visiting the cryoSPARC GUI page.
+2. **Browser issues** : Firefox's cache files can become corrupted under certain circumstances (i.e. browser crash) leading to a blank screen when visiting the cryoSPARC GUI page.
 This can be fixed by resetting Firefox's history and cache data for the page.
 To do this, open firefox and then:

     - Select `Manage history` (click on the Firefox hamburger menu at the window upper right, then click `History` -> `Manage History`)
     - Click on the search box and type `ycrc.yale.edu`